0xefrain/0xefrain/README.md

 # 👋🏻 Hello, my name is Efrain

 I am a Blockchain  developer with experience building Dapps and Web3 projects.
-I specialize in solidity and have experience working  Dapp frontend  with ReactJS.
+I am former to specialize in solidity and have  basic experience working  Dapp frontend  with ReactJS.
 I also have experience working  with Hardhat,EtherJs and Web3Js.
-Im learning Blockchain building real Dapp projects.
+Im learning Blockchain development building real Dapp projects.

 🌱 I’m currently learning Ethereum Blockchain and Solidity

 💬 Ask me any about Ethereum,Solidity or Web3 protocols.
-I am interested in helping and sharing.
+I am interested in learning and sharing.

-👯 I’m looking to collaborate on any Web3 Dapp projects.
+👯 I’m looking to collaborate on any Ethereum or layer2 projects.

 # 🎯 Skills: